 Tie Dye History

-Tie dye history is the story of Bandhani, Shibori, and Adire These tie dye or tie and dye traditions from India, Japan, and Africa survived and are thriving today.
+Tie dye history is the story of Bandhani, Shibori, and Adire tie and dye traditions from India, Japan, and Africa.
+These traditions survived and thrive today.

-When was tie dye invented is hard to determine because unlike stone, natural fabrics disintegrate.
-Tie dye or tie and dye artifacts are rare.
+When was tie dye invented is uncertain because artifacts are rare.
+Unlike stone, fabric disintegrates.

 Tie Dye as Art

-Art may have started as designs on cave walls, but it eventually included designs on clothing.
-Art and clothing advanced based on locally available materials and weaving and dyeing traditions of local elders.
+Art may have started as designs on cave walls, but eventually it included designs on clothing.
+For most of human history, art and clothing has been produced locally using local materials and traditions.

-When was tie dye invented and who invented tie dye are open questions.
-India, Japan and Africa are most commonly mentioned in written tie dye histories.
+Transportation and communication extended local traditions.
+Who invented tie dye is uncertain, but India, Japan and Africa are most prominent in written tie dye histories.

 Bandhani is the oldest known tie dye tradition.
 Its designs are dots made by plucking and tying many small points with thread before dyeing.
 It’s also known as Bandhni, Bandhej, and Plangi.

-Bandhani dates to the Indus Valley Civilization in the Bronze age.
+Bandhani dates back to the Indus Valley Civilization in the Bronze age (3300 BC-1200 BC).
 The earliest illustrations are paintings on Ajanta Cave walls depicting the life of Buddha.

 Shibori is the second oldest known tie dye tradition still practiced.